 Research has shown that optimal hydration prevents similar effects and may even help reduce oxidative stress during the regeneration phase.
 It occurs more during high-intensity training.

 You might be interested in these products:

-However, during physical exercise, it is important to replenish electrolytes lost through sweat, such as sodium, chlorides, potassium, magnesium and calcium.
-However, sodium is the most important because it affects the hydration of the body the most of all electrolytes.
+However, during physical exercise, it is important to replenish ions lost through sweat, such as sodium, chlorides, potassium, magnesium and calcium.
+However, sodium is the most important, because it affects the hydration of the body the most of all electrolytes.
 This is because it increases the retention of fluids in the body.

-The typical concentration of sodium in ion supply drinks is at the level of 10 – 30 mmol/l.
+The typical concentration of sodium in ionic beverages is at the level of 10 – 30 mmol/l.
 In the case of potassium, it is 0.8 – 2 g/l.
 The content of ions in beverages thus prevents a phenomenon called hyponatremia.
 This is a condition where the sodium concentration is lower than 135 mmol/l.
 Such a deficiency can lead to the collapse of the body.
 [39 – 40]

 Other findings from studies that looked at the effect of water on physical performance include:

 - Loss of 1.4% of fluids due to exercise in young women disturbed mood and concentration and increased the frequency of headaches.